 - In addition, shiitake contain many of the same amino acids as meat (Source).

-Mushrooms do not constitute a massive source of protein however, the protein present in mushrooms contains all nine essential amino acids (EAAs).
-Where plant-based proteins are missing many EEA’s.
-Mushrooms also have a high branched-chain amino acid (BCAA) composition, which is usually only found in animal-based protein sources.
+Mushrooms are not a massive source of protein, but they do have all nine essential amino acids (EAAs) only found in meat, and missing from plant-based sources.
+Mushrooms also have a high branched-chain amino acid (BCAA), again found only in animal-based protein sources.

 In fact, mushroom proteins rival the quality of what is seen in animal-derived protein sources, including protein powders, and are nearly equivalent to the protein quality found in meat.
 Read more about this in our article on mushroom protein.

-- Vitamin D is massively important and can be hard to get in the winter months.
-Long term deficiency can lead to problems as far-ranging as weak and brittle bones through to lower immune system response.
+This is a vitamin that is very difficult to source from a plant-only diet.
+It’s also a massively important one during the winter months or for people wearing a lot of sun cream.
+Long-term deficiency can lead to problems as far-ranging as weak and brittle bones through to lower immune system response.
 This vitamin’s so important it gets its own section

 Vitamin B group